toainn92/Pewlett-Hackard-Analysis/README.md

 ## Summary
 Based on the analysis above, two conclusions are summarized below:
 - There will be a need to hire alot of Engineers (Senior Engineer, Engineer, and Assistant Engineer) and Staff members (Senior Staff and Staff) since there are 85,894 employees expected to retire.
-Using SQL, the below query and summary table was used to determine the number of applicants needed based on their titles.
+Using SQL, the below query and summary table were used to determine the number of applicants needed based on their titles.

 ![](Resources/hiring_titles.PNG)

 - There are only 1549 who are eligible to partcipate in the mentorship program.
 However, there are a need to hire 90,398 employees.
 This means that to mentor new employees joining the company, each mentor will have about 58 mentees.
 This number is too high for a mentor to maintain.
+Using SQL, the below query and summary table were used to determine the number of mentors that are Engineers and Staff members.